 Impact on Infection Intensity: Deworming reduced moderate to heavy helminth infections by 25 percentage points (61 percent) amongst children in the treatment groups.
 Pupils that received treatment reported being sick less often, and they had significantly better height-for-agea measure of nutritional status.
 Health education had minimal impact on worm prevention behaviors, including observed pupil cleanliness, the proportion of pupils wearing shoes, or self-reported exposure to fresh water.
 Therefore, to the extent that the program improved health, it almost certainly did so through the effect of the medicines rather than through health education.

-Impact on School Attendance and Test Scores: Among girls younger than thirteen years old and all boys who were treated, school participation in the first year after medical treatment increased by at least 9.3 percentage points relative to the comparison group.
+Impact on School Attendance and Test Scores: Deworming increased school participation by at least 7 percentage points, which is equivalent to a one-quarter reduction in school absenteeism.
+Among girls younger than thirteen years old and all boys who were treated, school participation in the first year after medical treatment increased by 9.3 percentage points relative to the comparison group.
+This is consistent with the fact that a much smaller proportion of older girls actually received medical treatment.
 No improvements in test scores were found as a result of the deworming.

-Treatment Spillover: Those living up to 3 kilometers away from treatment schools benefited from "spillovers" of the deworming treatment.
+Treatment Spillover: Those living up to 6 kilometers away from treatment schools benefited from "spillovers" of the deworming treatment.
 Spillover effects occur because medical treatment reduces the transmission of infections to other community members.
-It is estimated that moderate-to-heavy helminth infections among children living up to 3 kilometers away from treatment schools were 10.2 percentage points lower on average.
+It is estimated that moderate-to-heavy helminth infections among children living up to 6 kilometers away from treatment schools were 23 percentage points lower on average.